PortySec/BeSafe/README.md

 Note: If neither `-a` nor `-f` is specified, the input is treated as plain text and hashed using the default `sha256` algorithm.
 ```

----

-You can replace the previous `HashMe` section in the README with this revised version.

 ## Installation

 1. Clone the repository: